MicrosoftDocs/entra-docs/docs/identity/saas-apps/zscaler-provisioning-tutorial.md

 ---
 title: 'Tutorial: Configure Zscaler for automatic user provisioning with Microsoft Entra ID'
-description: Learn how to configure Microsoft Entra ID to automatically provision and de-provision user accounts to Zscaler.
+description: Learn how to configure Microsoft Entra ID to automatically provision and deprovision user accounts to Zscaler.

 author: thomasakelo
 manager: CelesteDG